-- Early part of the week: Students are expected to prepare for the week by reading several selections from the textbook and viewing several short (10-20 minute) online presentations.
+- Preceding weekend / early part of the week: Students are expected to prepare for the week by reading several selections from the textbook and viewing several short (10-20 minute) online presentations.
 An online readiness quiz covering the basic terms and definitions from the readings and lecture material will be due each Wednesday by 11:55pm.
 Students are encouraged to work with other students on the readiness quizzes. - During the week / later part of the week: The week will be devoted to working collaboratively in small and large groups to explore and apply the concepts.
 Your learning experience is thus dependent-to some extent-on your classmates and vice versa.
-Because of this, it is essential that you not only participate in the activities and discussions, but that you show up prepared having completed the preceding weekend tasks.
+Because of this, it is essential that you not only participate in the activities and discussions, but that you show up prepared, having completed the preceding weekend tasks.
 The exploration (concept) and application (literature) activities are best carried out with a partner or study group in real time, either in person or via teleconference, chat, Skype, FaceTime, Google Hangouts, or similar means, but you may also work independently if you prefer.
-Plan to spend 2-3 hours per week working on the learning activities, alone or with your study group.
-We will also work collaboratively online as a class to create the answer keys for the concept and literature activities.
+Plan to spend 2 - 3 hours per week working on the learning activities, alone or with your study group.
+We will also work collaboratively as a class to create the answer keys for the concept and literature activities.
 Each student is expected to contribute at least once to each key each week.
-The learning activity worksheets as well as the contributions to the collaborative keys are all due each Sunday by 11:55pm.
+Your contributions to the collaborative keys are due each Sunday by 11:55pm.

-• At the end of the week: An online end-of-week quiz covering the concept and literature activities of the week, as well as concepts from earlier weeks, will be due each Sunday by 11:55pm.
-Students are expected to complete the end-of-week quizzes independently.
+• At the end of the week: An online end-of-unit quiz covering the concept and literature activities of the week, as well as concepts from earlier weeks, will be due each Sunday by 11:55pm.
+Students are expected to complete the end-of-unit quizzes independently.

-Island Project: You will also be experiencing the learn-by-doing approach.
+In the Island Project, you will also be experiencing the learn-by-doing approach.
 You will work in groups to design and carry out a medical or public health study in order to develop a deeper understanding of the process for research studies.
-To ease the process of collecting "human" data while still maintaining the flavor of conducting research, you will be using a virtual world called The Islands (http://smp-island.smp.uq.edu.au/).
-Your group will work with a statistical consulting team comprised of students from the STAT 4893W consulting course during the semester in all aspects of the study process (e.g., research question, methodology, analysis).
+To ease the process of collecting "human" data while still maintaining the flavor of conducting research, you will be using a virtual world called the Island (http://escholarship.org/uc/item/2q0740hv).
+Your group will work with a statistical consulting team comprised of senior undergraduate students from the STAT 4893W consulting course during the semester in all aspects of the study process (e.g., research question, methodology, analysis).
 This project will be semester-long and will require you to apply the concepts learned in the course at a higher level.
-The culmination of the project will be a presentation of the results of the study to your peers during the last week of class.
+The culmination of the project will be a (virtual) presentation of the results of the study to your peers during the last week of class.